RWS/studio-api-docs/apiconcepts/filetypesupport/applying_the_segment_pair_confirmation_levels.md

 }
 ```
 ***
-After making the above additions to the parser class, the SDL XLIFF document should look in <Var:ProductName> as shown below.
+After making the above additions to the parser class, the SDLXliff document should look in <Var:ProductName> as shown below.
 Note that the confirmation levels are visualized through different icons, which are displayed between the source and the target segments.

 ![ConfirmationLevels](images/ConfirmationLevels.jpg)